metamorphosis0328/rpi_pwm/README.md

-# Raspberry PI PWM C++ class
+# Raspberry PI 5 PWM C++ class

-This is a simple wrapper around the new PWM sysfs on the Raspberry PI.
+This is a simple wrapper around the new PWM sysfs on the Raspberry PI running Debian bookworm.
-It has been tested on the new Raspberry PI 5.
+It has been tested on the Raspberry PI 5 and the documentation below is for it.

 ## Setup